farzonak0587/cli-writeup.md/README.md

 It was a simple mistake, but it taught me to slow down and carefully read through the details, especially when symbols like `..` are involved.
 After realizing my mistake, I became more cautious with commands that included special symbols and made sure I understood their full meaning.

+### Takeaways
+* **`rmdir` is for empty directories, while `rm -rf` is for removing directories and their contents.** Always check if the directory has files before using `rmdir`.
+If it's not empty, use `rm -rf` carefully (double-check before running it!).
+* **The `mv` command works for both moving and renaming files.** If you're renaming a file, just give it a new name in the same location.
+If you're moving it, specify the path where it should go.
+Remember, for moving a file, the destination must already exist.
+* Slow down and read carefully when taking quizzes.
+It’s easy to miss small details like ".." in commands.
+Take your time to understand the full meaning of each command to avoid mistakes.